-The capabilities of these tools are taking the industry well beyond simple topographic maps.
+The capabilities of these drones for construction sites are taking the industry well beyond simple topographic maps.
 It has opened up much more opportunity to gain insights on project sites before construction begins and all the way through the as-built phase.
 Kespry’s Earthwork Toolset is providing an efficient and accurate solution for bidding, planning and managing earthwork operations.

 Tools for Bidding and Planning

 When contractors decide to bid a job, they rely on the accuracy of design plans to perform takeoff calculations.
 If you don’t bid the job correctly you’re likely to have some sort of fallout like unexpected rework costs.
 Or if there is a mistake in the plans it’s usually found once the job has begun, which is often too late.

 Validating existing surface site conditions before bidding is critical to prevent this situation.
 Construction companies are faced with a challenge of how to quickly obtain accurate survey information on large projects using traditional survey methods.
 This is where an aerial intelligence solution like Kespry comes into play with its new Earthwork Tools.

 Vectorized PDF Overlay – Allows construction and engineering customers to quickly import design plans into the project site.